locationtech/geomesa/docs/user/nifi/records.rst

 Record Processors
 -----------------

-Record-based processors (``PutGeoMesa*Record``) accept the following configuration parameters for specifying the input source.
-Each datastore-specific processor also has additional parameters for connecting to the datastore, detailed in the following sections.
+The record-based processor (``PutGeoMesaRecord``) accepts the following configuration parameters for specifying the input source:

 +-----------------------------------+-----------------------------------------------------------------------------------------------------+
 | Property                          | Description                                                                                         |